influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/where.md

 {{< expand-wrapper >}}
 {{% expand "View example results" %}}

-The query returns data from the measurement h2o_feet with field values of water_level that are greater than or equal to 9.78.
-Note that this is a partial data set.
+The query returns data from the `h2o_feet` measurement with `water_level` field values that are greater than or equal to 9.78.

 | level description         | location     | time                     | water_level |
 | :------------------------ | :----------- | :----------------------- | :---------- |